-As the number of candidate systems increases and the dependencies increase as well, it becomes very difficult to objectively select systems that constitute a complex system and program managers that manage each of the constituent systems without the aid of quantitative means such the mathematical framework presented in this paper.
+As the number of candidate systems increases, and, the dependencies increase as well, it becomes very difficult to objectively select systems that constitute a complex system, and, program managers that manager each of the constituent systems, without the aid of quantitative means such as that presented in this paper.
 The mixed integer programming formulation is efficient even for much larger instances of number of systems (and/or number of program manager types), assuming the same problem abstraction being used in this paper.
+Furthermore, the

-Furthermore, the MIP perspective lends itself to further formulations of the problem at hand to better account for various forms of interdependencies between product and organization and data uncertainty.
+MIP perspective lends itself amenable to further formulations of the problem at hand to better account for various forms of interdependencies between product and organization, and, data uncertainty.